Danira98/PyBer_Analysis/README.md

 ## Summary:

-Overall, the company Pyber is highly successful in Urban cities because the fares on average are lower.
+Overall, the company PyBer is highly successful in Urban cities because the fares on average are lower.
 To increase the success of the company in Rural cities, it would be ideal to increase the amount of drives as well as lower the fares when possible to increase the amount of people of these populations that use these services.

 The company could increase its profits if overall the averages of Rural and Suburban cities were closer to the averages of Urban cities, or at the least the Rural and Suburban cities were following eachother closely within the numbers.